Health and Wellness

 CampMeds

-There is a one-time CampMeds registration fee of $65/75 depending on session length.
-Please see the CampMeds information in your account.
-All medications must be received by CampMeds 30 days in advance of your child’s first day of camp (May 23 for Session I and June 18 for Session II).
-Prescriptions received after that deadline will incur a penalty from CampMeds.
-No prescriptions will be accepted by CampMeds within fifteen days of the first day of your camp session.
+Prescriptions are not required at the time of registration but must be submitted 30 days prior to your camper’s first day of camp (May 25 for Session I and June 20 for Session II).
+No prescriptions will be accepted by CampMeds within 15 days of the first day of your camp session.
 Please be sure to have your doctor sign off on all prescriptions and OTC medications, and let us know of any last-minute changes in writing.
+Medication lists can be updated after registration if needed.
+Medications won’t be processed through insurance until the first day of camp.

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture